 Wander the Krakow Old Town

 Get a taste of Krakow’s buzzing craft beer scene at one of the many multitaps.
-Our top suggestions for Craft Beer in Krakow’s Old Town are: Multi Qlti Tap, Viva La Pinta, House of Beer, Wielochmiel and Relaks Craft.
-Interested in Polish vodka?
+Our top suggestions for Craft Beer in Krakow’s Old Town are: Multi Qlti Tap, Viva La Pinta, and House of Beer.
+Interested in more Polish vodka?
 You can get that at the craft beer bars, too.
 Cheers…or Twoje Zdrowie, as they say in Poland!
-Google Map of Krakow Old Town Craft Beer Bar Locations.
+Map of Krakow Old Town Craft Beer Bar Locations.

 Professionally guided Krakow tours can help tourists get a better sense of the city.
 There are numerous tours, from free city walking tours to guides explaining the history of the Jews in Krakow to royal secrets tours and Krakow Food Tours.
 (You can book Krakow city tours in advance on Viator.)